We are OPEN for office visits and accepting new patients.

 To get accurate results, hearing care providers follow a structured process.
 While it may sound technical, each step plays an important role.

-The room needs to be quiet and set up properly.
+1. Preparing the Testing Environment: The room needs to be quiet and set up properly.
 The speaker is placed at a specific distance to avoid sound reflections and ensure consistent results.

-Your audiogram is reviewed before testing begins.
+2. Reviewing Your Hearing Test: Your audiogram is reviewed before testing begins.
 This helps determine the type and level of hearing loss and guides the fitting targets.

-A fitting formula such as NAL or DSL is chosen.
+3. Selecting a Fitting Target: A fitting formula such as NAL or DSL is chosen.
 These are evidence based methods used to define how much amplification you need.

-Before inserting the probe, the system is calibrated.
-This step ensures that the measurements will be accurate.
-5. Placing the Probe Tube The probe is carefully positioned inside the ear canal.
+5. Placing the Probe Tube: The probe is carefully positioned inside the ear canal.
 Proper placement is critical for reliable results.

-A measurement is taken without the hearing aid to understand how your ear naturally processes sound.
+6. Measuring Natural Ear Response: A measurement is taken without the hearing aid to understand how your ear naturally processes sound.

-The hearing aid is turned on and tested at different sound levels.
+7. Measuring With Hearing Aid: The hearing aid is turned on and tested at different sound levels.
 Adjustments are made until the output aligns with your prescription.

 During Real Ear Measurement, several types of readings may be taken to understand different aspects of hearing aid performance.